andresbravom/Practica2/README.md

 }
 ```
 #### Add Recipe 📜
-For add recipes is it necesary put the id in the `author:` and `ingredient:` fields
+To add recipes is it necesary put the id in the `author:` and `ingredient:` fields

 ```js
     mutation{